gered/clj-jtwig/README.md

 #### Java 6

 Jtwig targets Java 7 so you can't use it on Java 6.
-If you are deploying applications into a Java 6 environment and want to still use clj-jtwig, you can use the java6 version (maintained in [this branch](https://github.com/gered/clj-jtwig/tree/java6)).
-This makes use of an otherwise vanilla Jtwig library that has been very slightly modified so that it compiles for Java 6.
+If you are deploying applications into a Java 6 environment and want to still use clj-jtwig, you can use the version maintained in [this branch](https://github.com/gered/clj-jtwig/tree/java6).
+It makes use of an otherwise vanilla Jtwig library that has been very slightly modified so that it compiles for Java 6.
 No other changes have been made and this fork is only being maintained by me *purely* for use with clj-jtwig. *It is not supported by the Jtwig developers.*